rauhvargers/TTII_2023_labs/README.md

 It should look up the "de" fragment and recognize it as Germany, then display all manufacturers in that country.

 ### Adding a new manufacturer
-When the user visits the page of manufacturers in particular country, she might want to add yet another manufacturer to that list.
+When the users visit the page of manufacturers in particular country, they might want to add yet another manufacturer to that list.
 For instance, to register a new manufacturer in Germany, the URL address of the form might be http://www.lab3.dev/de/manufacturer/create/

 To achieve that, first edit the routes file (*Laravel installation folder*/routes/web.php) and add another routing rule: